Categories : Bows

 • Work with clubs in a safe space for the shoulders,

-• Do exercises for the trunk, fingers.
+• Do exercises for the core, fingers.

 Tip: